firebolt-db/godocs/docs/Guides/async-queries/using-async-queries.md

 | retries                     | LONG        | Number of times the async query has retried. |
 | scanned_bytes               | LONG        | Number of bytes scanned by the async query. |
 | scanned_rows                | LONG        | Number of rows scanned by the async query. |

+# Permissions
+The user calling `get_async_query_status` must have permissions to view the query.
+A user always has permission to view their own queries.
+To see another user's queries, they must have MONITOR ENGINE or MONITOR ALL privileges.